tomhendra/peronsal-site/src/lib/content/aws-amplify-auth-graphql.md

 ---
 title: 'React & AWS Amplify with DataStore Setup for User Owned Data'
-description:
-  'How to setup a React project + auth with user-specific data + DataStore for easy offline functionality.'
 date: '2021-30-04'
 coverImage: 'bizarre-platypus-2400.png'
 alt: 'Bizarre Platypus #2400'